-Judicial Security.
-Judicial security - the safe conduct of court proceedings and the security of judges in courtrooms and off-site - continues to be an issue of concern.
-The 2005 Chicago murders of family members of a federal judge; the Atlanta killings of a state judge, a court reporter, and a sheriff's deputy at a courthouse; and the 2006 sniper shooting of a state judge in the judge's office in Reno spurred efforts to enhance judicial security.
-Early in the 110th Congress, the chairmen of Senate and House Judiciary Committees introduced companion bills (S. 378 and H.R.
-660, respectively), the Court Security Improvement Act of 2007, to strengthen security.
-The Senate Judiciary Committee approved S. 378 on March 1, 2007 (following a February 2007 hearing on judicial security and independence), and reported the bill on March 29, 2007.
+68 For more details about legislative proposals to enhance judicial security, including S. 378 and H.R.
+660, see CRS (continued...)

+Committee approved S. 378 on March 1, 2007 (following a February 2007 hearing on judicial security and independence), and reported the bill on March 29, 2007.
 On April 19, 2007, the Senate passed S. 378 unanimously.
 After the House Subcommittee on Crime, Terrorism, and Homeland Security held a hearing, the House Judiciary Committee amended H.R.
 660 on June 13, 2007, and reported the bill on July 10, 2007.
 On that same day, under suspension of the rules, the House approved H.R.
 660 by voice vote.
 As passed in their respective chambers, the Senate and House bills in their key provisions are essentially the same, but differ in a few areas.
 Legislation in the 109th Congress (P.L.
 109-13) appropriated \$11.9 million to the U.S. Marshals Service (USMS) to provide intrusion detection systems in the homes of federal judges who requested them.
-As of October 26, 2007, installations of alarm systems have been completed in 97% of the homes of federal judges who have requested them.
-According to the judiciary, it has been experiencing problems with perimeter security functions that the Federal Protective Service (FPS) provides the judiciary at court facilities, as well as FPS billing problems.
-On March 13, 2007, the Judicial
+As of October 26, 2007, installations of alarm systems had been completed in 97% of the homes of federal judges who have requested them.69 According to the judiciary, it has been experiencing problems with perimeter security functions that the Federal Protective Service (FPS) provides the judiciary at court facilities, as well as FPS billing problems.
+On March 13, 2007, the Judicial Conference endorsed a recommendation to support efforts to transfer to USMS the security functions that FPS currently provides to court facilities, as well as the associated funding for these functions.70